osegbotonie/enterprise-m365-administration-lab/docs/08-administrative-role-matrix.md

         Global Administrator
 ```

-The Global Administrator should coordinate tenant-wide administration and handle situations that cannot be addressed by more specific administrative roles.
+The Global Administrator role should be reserved for tenant-wide administration, exceptional situations, and tasks that cannot be completed through more specific administrative roles.

 ---